itsmeludo/PhylOligo/README.md

                         Used in combination with joblib for large dataset --noX                 Instead of showing pictures, store them in png -o OUTPUTDIR
+  -q IN_FREQ_FILE, --infreq IN_FREQ_FILE
+                        kmer frequencies input file[default:None].
+If
+                        provided, the clustering is performed on the kmer frequency matrix instead of on the contig distance matrix.

 ```